 Cathy engages in conversations with customers in online forums like Yelp and TripAdvisor.
 This might seem scary or like a lot of work, but it’s a valuable investment of time, especially when you can use software to cut down on the work and save time.
 Customers are often surprised to receive a response to their reviews, Cathy says, which creates a “pleasantly surprised” reaction and keeps The Gables top of mind.

 Maintaining a positive brand experience is especially important for a business like The Gables, which derives a lot of relevance from its company story.
 The restaurant is housed in a structure that predates the Revolutionary War and still has two original chimneys (circa 1745) intact.
 Patrons are drawn to the historical significance of the location and the picturesque setting for big events — The Gables has weddings booked two years in advance!

 Maintaining customer confidence is key to ensure that The Gables remains a preferred destination for special events and fine dining.
 Cathy’s efforts help the company deliver a customer experience that matches or exceeds expectations and keeps patrons coming back.
 Also, taking an active role in reading and responding to online reviews helps new customers find The Gables, since 92% of consumers use reviews to decide where they’ll spend their money.

 If you’re in the vicinity of Chadds Ford, Pennsylvania, make a visit to The Gables for dinner or book your next big event there.
 You can also sign up for their newsletter.
 If you want to take control of online reviews at your business, request more information or get a free demo from the Womply team.

 Did you enjoy “The Gables Restaurant: How to turn complaining customers into repeat visitors”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.